prenda-school/prenda-school.github.io/docs/Practices/hub/hub.md

 - Repository code (code that interects with a data store), should be in a file called `repository.ts`, OR in a region called `Repository`.
 - (Request or Event) Handlers exposing a command should be in a file called `api.ts`, a region called `API`, or in files called `request.ts` or `event.ts` in a directory called `handlers`.
 - Integration code for bounded contexts in a different project should be in a `dependent-bcs` directory with sub directories matching tha appropriate bounded context. *As of Jan 24 2023 this is not being utilized.
 Defining this early to reduce decision overhead when this occurs.*
+- CRUD type functions that create new records, fetch records by an unique id with no other filters, or mutate existing records without conditions, should reside in a directory called `crud-fns` within the shared `repository` directory.

 Tests:
 - Test files should sit close to the code they test. *Test files that test code in disparate files should be broken up into multiple test files itself.*